-Lately, I have been upgrading it EVEN more with grass-fed collagen powder.
+Lately, I have been upgrading it even more with grass-fed collagen powder.
 I think once you hit your 30s and the grey hairs start popping up, it’s time to take aging seriously.
-So I’m investing in my longevity with high-quality collagen and loads of healthy fats— which is exactly what this coffee recipe is all about.
+I’m investing in my longevity with high-quality collagen and loads of healthy fats, which is exactly what this coffee recipe is all about.

 Along with my cup of coffee, I’m also trying to be more intentional with my entire morning routine.
 Enjoying a cup of coffee while reading a good book has been a recent experience for me.
-Right now I’m reading Rachel Hollis’ book, Girl Wash Your Face and feel like she’s been inside my head and talking right to me.
-You should read it if you want a good laugh and good “wake up and start living your life” pep talk from a new friend.
+During my morning routine, I focus on a book that will help set my mindset for the day, like a devotional or meditation-style reading.

 I used to say “I like coffee with my half and half,” which was the truth.
 I would pour in the cream to make the coffee less bitter, as well as much creamier.
-Over the years, I transitioned from love for cream, to grass-fed butter in my coffee… and the results are where it’s at!
-Removing super-processed dairy from my coffee has not only helped with tummy troubles, but also acne and bloating.
-And the extra dose of healthy fats keep me satiated, because the creamy coffee kick starts my digestive system.
+Over the years, I transitioned from love for cream, to grass-fed butter in my coffee.
+The results are where it’s at!
+Removing super-processed dairy from my coffee has not only helped with tummy trouble but also acne and bloating.
+And the extra dose of healthy fats keeps me satiated because the creamy coffee kickstarts my digestive system.

-Maybe dairy isn’t your thing… maybe it’s sweetener.
-Well, it’s time to remove the sweeteners, because they are creating artificial energy at the sake of leaching nutrients from your body.
-It’s a short term win (happy energy) for a long term loss (weight gain, nutrient deficiencies).
+Maybe dairy isn’t your thing.
+Maybe it’s the sweetener.
+Well, it’s time to remove the sweeteners, because they are creating artificial energy and leaching nutrients from your body.
+It’s a short-term win (happy energy) for a long-term loss (weight gain, nutrient deficiencies).
 Try adding a dash of cinnamon or ground vanilla bean to naturally sweeten it.

-Or, maybe even try drinking black coffee.
-According to Raj, this is the BEST way to get the most out of a cup of coffee.
+Maybe even try drinking black coffee.
+According to Raj, this is the best way to get the most out of a cup of coffee.
 And yes, there is a way to do it without gagging from the bitterness or harsh acidic bite.
 Here’s how:

 Buy specialty coffee and then brew it the right way.
-A good specialty-grade bean ground fresh and made in a french press—bitterness?
+A good specialty-grade bean ground fresh and made in a French press.
+Bitterness?
 Gone.
 Gross acidity?
 Gone.
 It’s incredibly balanced, as well as full of flavor on its own.
-No additives necessary.
+No additives are necessary.

-- For a 100% pesticide-free coffee, buy from farmers obsessed with environmental sustainability
+For 100% pesticide-free coffee, buy from farmers obsessed with environmental sustainability.

 To ensure his beans are naturally grown and healthy as can be, Raj only sources coffees from farmers as excited about sustainability as he is—and they are almost always certified by an environmental organization.

 What if coffee just isn’t your thing?
 I totally get it.
-I actually have a few other great morning drink recipes to start the day off strong:
+I actually have a few other great healthy caffeine alternatives to start the day off strong:

 How do you start your morning?
 I’d love for you to leave a comment with your fav morning routine + drink.
 Also, let me know if you’ve tried this healthy coffee!